cheatcode/mongodb/README.md

    You should see that MongoDB is active and running.

-## Step 2: Provision SSL Certificates
+## Step 2: Provision TLS Certificates

-The provision_ssl script obtains SSL certificates from Let's Encrypt and configures MongoDB to use them.
+The provision_ssl script obtains SSL certificates from Let's Encrypt and configures MongoDB to use TLS.

-1. **Run the SSL provisioning script**:
+1. **Run the TLS provisioning script**:

    ```bash
    ./provision_ssl.sh your-domain.com